Smart-Shaped/chaM3Leon/docs/FAQ.md

 - **First working project**: 1 day

 ### Does it work on Windows?
 Yes, but we recommend Linux or macOS for production.
-On Windows use WSL2 or Docker.
+On Windows is reccomended to use Docker.

 ### Can I use it on cloud?
 Yes, it works on AWS, Azure, Google Cloud and any provider that supports JVM and Docker.